api7/lua-resty-etcd/health_check.md

 ###  init

-`syntax: health_check, err = health_check.init(params)`
+`syntax: health_check, err = health_check.init(conf)`

-Initializes the health check object, overring default params with the ones given.
+Initializes the health check object, overring default config with the ones given.
 In case of failures, returns `nil` and a string describing the error.

 ###  report_failure